-Tooth pain does not necessarily have to be because of a root canal.
-You can experience pain even if the nerve of the tooth is dead (to learn more, see pulp damage).
+Tooth pain does not necessarily have to be because of an infected root canal.
+You can experience pain even if the nerve of the tooth is dead or infected (to learn more, see pulp damage).
 Quite often, the symptoms are obvious, and a “root canal treatment” (root filling) where we remove inflammation/infection is the best treatment.
-Simply put, we gently remove the soft tissue inside the tooth (the pulp), clean it and seal it.
+Simply put, we gently remove the soft tissue inside the tooth (aka the pulp), clean it and seal it.
 Today, this can be done without any pain.
-However, we always try to save the pulp in order to not perform a root filling.

-There are four different scenarios depending how extent of the damage:
+There are four different root canal treatment scenarios depending on the extent of the damage:

 - Pulp inflammation with a chance for recovery